Peter Booth (painter)

 Peter Booth (born 2 November 1940) is an Australian figurative and a surrealist painter, and one of the key late-20th-century Australian artists.
 His work is characterised by an intense emotional power of often dark narratives, and esoteric symbolism.

 Life

 Booth was born the son of a doctor of metallurgy, and the industrial surrounds of Sheffield and its history of being bombed in the Second World War influenced him from an early age.
 He and his family migrated to Australia in 1958, where he worked as a labourer for several years before attending the National Gallery School in Melbourne.
 After making his reputation as an abstract painter, in the 1980s he turned to figuration, often that of horrifying dreams and nightmares.
-It also possible to almost feel what the main "character" is feeling in some paintings.
-This also reflects his dreams as some of his works are based upon dreams, which could also categorise him as a surrealist painter.
+The evocative power of some paintings allows viewers to almost feel the emotions of the central figure.
+This resonates with the artist's dream-based works, as many are inspired by his own dreamscapes.
+The connection to the subconscious further strengthens the argument for categorizing him as a surrealist painter.